 Unusual Options Activity Insight: Carnival

-On Wednesday, shares of Carnival (NYSE:CCL) saw unusual options activity.
-After the option alert, the stock price moved up to $28.16.
+Carnival (NYSE:CCL) shares experienced unusual options activity on Friday.
+The stock price moved up to $27.71 following the option alert.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.